 Consider for a moment all the physiological or psychological biases, aka tasting errors, that may challenge your senses during a tasting: food smells can be invasive and distract you from the actual and subtle wine aromas; art decor may be branded and set your mindset on that particular brand and prevent you to taste objectively.

 Neutral tasting conditions are one of the wine tasting basics that is critical to ensure that wine perceptions are not distorted.

-However, the real world is far from scientific precision and few basic steps can be followed to create a comfortable tasting environment that will benefit both the wine and the taster.
+However, the real world is far from scientific precision and a few basic steps can be followed to create a comfortable tasting environment that will benefit both the wine and the taster.

 A wine tasting guide should not only focus on the ways of doing but also on what type of wine to taste.

 Contrarily to well established beliefs, from a sensory practice point of view, it is perfectly okay to taste wines in a random order within the same flight (i.e. a series of wine samples to be compared)....AS LONG AS YOUR PALATE IS CLEANSED PROPERLY between each wine sample!

 Tap water or mineral water (as long it is tasteless) and unsalted crackers are usually enough.
 I found that low sodium sparkling water was also a great cleanser.
 Another good sensory practice is to take at least a one-minute break between samples.

 Well it’s up to you.
 You can have as many participants as a 750 ml wine bottle can handle, but I would recommend no more than 20 people at a time to keep the session manageable.